-St Marys CE Primary Academy is part of Peterborough Diocese Education Trust (PDET) and therefore PDET is the Data Controller and responsible for compliance under GDPR.
+Our school is part of Peterborough Diocese Education Trust (PDET) and therefore PDET is the Data Controller and responsible for compliance under UK GDPR.

-The RPA is a list of the main types of information the Trust has (and this, therefore, includes all the information schools in the Trust have), stating key details about the data, such as:
+The RPA is a list of the main types of personal data that the Trust has (and this, therefore, includes all the data schools in the Trust have), stating key details about the data, such as:

-Privacy Notices are what we use to explain to people why we collect information and what we are going to do with it, such as if we are going to share it with anyone else.
+Privacy Notices are what we use to explain what personal data we collect and what we do with it, such as if we share it with anyone else.
 The Trust has a privacy notice for the following:

-PDET has prepared the following policies for GDPR which have been adopted by the academy:
+PDET has prepared the following policies which have been adopted by the school: